GuillaumeElias/TheQuestForTruth/README.md

 - Arduboy2
 - ArduboyTones
-- MemoryFree

 ## License

-All of the files of this game (except the MemoryFree class) are under GNU LESSER GENERAL PUBLIC LICENSE.
+All of the files of this game are under GNU LESSER GENERAL PUBLIC LICENSE.
 See LICENSE file for more information.